Production deployment

 Overview

-Production installation more focuses on security, and stabiltiy.
-Thus, it do following additional tasks:
+Production installation focuses more on security and stability.
+Thus, it does the following additional tasks:

 - Creates separate user to run Odoo